 After the registration is complete, the administrative support staff must enter the incident information in the ailment screen.
 (Date of injury and indication that injury was work related).

-When the patient is being charged out, the patient ailment screen must be attached in the summary portion of the charge entry screen.
+When the patient is being charged out, the employers authorization to treat must be scanned into the chart and then A COPY MUST BE LEFT IN ASSISTANT MANAGERS MAILBOX.
+PLACE PATIENT IN REFERRALS AFTER COMPLETE.

 Business owners have the option to exclude themselves from their companies work comp policy.
 In the event a business owner presents for treatment for a work related injury and has excluded themselves, their claims are processed under their medical insurance or the employer may choose the self pay option..